StavrosArm/RubiksCubeSolver/README.md

 # Rubik's Cube Solver

-This is a simple Rubik's Cube Solver implemented in Java using the A* algorithm.
+This repository hosts a simple Rubik's Cube Solver implemented in Java using the A* algorithm.

-## Cube Representation
+### Cube Representation

 The Rubik's Cube is represented as a 6x3x3 matrix.
 Each position corresponds to a face of the cube, and the 3 positions correspond to each row and column of the cube.

-### Assumptions
+#### Assumptions

 1. The cube coding works based on a 3D model.
 2. Sides are numbered as follows: